-U.S. export regulations are complex and both U.S. exporters as well as foreign companies that re-export or transfer products subject to U.S. export regulations must be in full compliance in order to avoid major fines and penalties that can cripple a business.
-At TSI Global Consulting we offer export compliance training that is structured to provide the tools necessary for management and line function staff involved in the export process to ensure compliance with the U.S Export Administration Regulations (15 CFR Parts 730-774) which regulate the exports, re-exports and transfer of commercial as well as “dual use” products, software and technology.
-We also train corporate management to ensure compliance with defense/military exports that fall under the jurisdiction of the International Traffic in Arms Regulations (22 CFR Parts 120-130) that is regulated by the U.S. Department of State.
-Our proprietary training modules are offered in a seminar format using alternative methodologies including face-to-face delivery either in your company conference room, at our office in San Antonio, Texas or by live online delivery using one of the latest current generation audio/visual conferencing platforms.
+U.S. export regulations are complex and both U.S. exporters as well as foreign companies that export, re-export or transfer products subject to U.S. export regulations must be in full compliance in order to avoid major fines and penalties that can cripple a business.
+At TSI Global Consulting we offer export compliance training that is structured to provide the tools necessary for management and line function staff to ensure compliance with the U.S Export Administration Regulations (15 CFR Parts 730-774) which regulate the exports, re-exports and transfer of commercial as well as “dual use” and some lower sensitive defense related products, software and technology.
+We also train corporate management to ensure compliance with higher level defense/military exports that fall under the jurisdiction of the International Traffic in Arms Regulations (22 CFR Parts 120-130) regulated by the U.S. Department of State.
+Our proprietary training modules are offered in a seminar format using alternative methodologies including face-to-face delivery either in your company conference room, at our office in San Antonio, Texas or by live online delivery using one of the latest current generation audio/visual web conferencing platforms.
 Our proprietary export compliance training modules include:

 An Introduction to United States Export Controls: Overview of Policy and Procedure